SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 20 December, 2021 at 09:04:11
+# Last Refreshed - 20 December, 2021 at 13:06:15
 The Latest Activity was a EBikeRide

 *Have gravel bike,  will get muddy!!*

 which happened on 18 December, 2021 at 11:51:38

-Which is 0 years, 0 months, 1 days, 21 hours and 12 minutes since the last refresh!
+Which is 0 years, 0 months, 2 days, 1 hours and 14 minutes since the last refresh!

 You can see it here https://www.strava.com/activities/6398458092